 lee kyson’s understanding of sections 10(6) + (7)

 THIS IS STILL A WORK IN PROGRESS.
-It needs checking for typos and grammar…I decided to write this article as I have been informed by P&T that my membership will not be offered to me for renewal when the current period expires part of the reason given was:-
+It needs checking for typos and grammar…I decided to write this article as I have been informed by P&T that my membership will not be offered to me for renewal when the current period expires, part of the reason given was:-

 Serving an ex parte award without giving notice under clauses 10(6) or 10(7) and not informing the other surveyor of your actions.

 I believe that this particular part of Ramsey J’s decision is very relevant to section 10 (7) of the Act as there are varying interpretations as to exactly what is required of a party wall surveyor to comply with this section.
 P&T’s stance, imparted to me by some of their committee members, is that a 10-day notice is required in addition to the request.
-This appears to be the understanding of several surveyors after I have served an ex parte Award and was even stated as being a requirement by a third surveyor in a recent referral to him by one of the aggrieved surveyors.
+This appears to be the understanding of several surveyors after I had served an ex parte Award and was even stated as being a requirement by a third surveyor in a recent referral to him by one of the aggrieved surveyors.
 The extremely high profile third surveyor made reference to Frances Holland School v Wassef a non-binding decision from the county court in which inter alia a surveyor proceeded to act ex parte on the wrong section of the Act.
 His [third surveyor] view was that Frances Holland School gave rise to an implied condition in the current Act to also serve a 10 day notice.
 I disagreed.
 It was the wording of that particular section of the predecessor Act that required a 10 day request in writing.
 I have referred to this further below.

 In dealing with a complaint put to them by a surveyor who had been ousted by my ex parte Award, the argument recently put before me by two P&T committee members was that I refused to acknowledge that, despite a request being made, there is a requirement to also serve a 10-day notice.
-I refused to acknowledge their view and replied that I proceed with each case on its merits and if the same, or a similar, situation arose again I proceed ex parte if that was the action called for but only after consultation with my appointing owner.
+I refused to acknowledge their view and replied that I proceed with each case on its merits and if the same, or a similar, situation arose again I would proceed ex parte if that was the action called for but only after consultation with my appointing owner.
 Their argument about the requirement to serve a 10 day notice was also, in their opinion, applicable to 10(6).

 First of all let us have a look at the wording of 10(6):